mspnp/iaas-landing-zone-baseline/README.md

 ## Azure landing zone workload team focus

-This repository and its deployment guide primarily addresses the **workload team** looking to build our their solution expected to be homed within an [application landing zone](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#platform-landing-zones-vs-application-landing-zones).
+This repository and its deployment guide primarily addresses the **workload team** looking to build their solution expected to be homed within an [application landing zone](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#platform-landing-zones-vs-application-landing-zones).
 The **platform team** will be referenced throughout where their role in this solution would typically be required.
 However, their role will be abstracted out through proxy deployments and hypotheticals.

 This deployment guide is written as if it will be deployed into a single sandbox subscription.
 Functions normally provided by your **platform team** will be included in this deployment, but purely a stand-in for your individualized Azure landing zone implementation.